Designer Profile: Tom Faulkner

 Furniture maker Tom Faulkner has been producing innovatively crafted tables, chairs, consoles, mirrors and lighting for more than twenty years.
-Each piece is custom made at his Wiltshire workshop, where a team of specialists brings to life his intricate designs using a combination of metal, glass, wood and stone.
+Each piece is custom made at his Wiltshire workshop, where a team of specialists brings to life the intricate designs seen in many an interior design scheme using a combination of metal, glass, wood and stone.

 Tell us about your background